squaresLab/BugZoo/README.md

 experience using the HTTPS protocol.
 Be warned, constructing all of the boxes within this repository can take over an hour and consumes tens of GBs.

-## Benchmark Structure
-Each benchmark, contained within its own sub-directory of the `benchmarks` directory, contains the following:
+## Anatomy of a Repair Box

+A unique repair box, in the form of a Docker container, is supplied for each bug within this repository.
+Each repair box provides a minimal environment for replicating the bug, containing only the packages required to build and run the program, and no more.

+The program of interest for each box is located within its `/experiment` directory, which contains the following files for each bug:

 * `setup.json`, a JSON file specifying parameters specific to the benchmark, such as the number of positive and negative test cases.
 This file should